JanaLasser/nursing_home_SEIRX/README.md

 **Note**: before running any code in this repository, you will have to download the corresponding "data" and "plots" foder from the [OSF-repository](https://osf.io/hyd4r/) belonging to this project and move them to this repository.

 ## Reference
-To reference this work, please cite this [preprint](https://osf.io/5xdqe/).
+To reference this work, please cite this [preprint](https://arxiv.org/abs/2104.00550) as

+Lasser, J., Zuber, J., Sorger, J., Dervic, E., Ledebur, K., Lindner, S.D., Klager, E., Kletečka-Pulker, M., Willschke, H., Stangl, K., Stadtmann, S., Haslingder, C., Klimek, P., Wochele-Thoma, T. (2020). _Agent-based simulations for protecting nursing homes with prevention and vaccination strategies_. arXiv preprint **arXiv:2104.00550**.

 ## Data
 Whenever folders are referenced in the following description, they are located in the [OSF-repository](https://osf.io/hyd4r/) belonging to this project.
 Exceptions to that rule are indicated accordingly.